oeed/CraftOS-Standards/File Formats/File Metadata.md

 ### Unknown MIME

 If the MIME cannot be detected `nil` must be used as value.
 When loading the metadata of a file where the MIME is `nil` you must always try to redetect its MIME.

+## New file handling

+If a new file is created or a file without metadata or a MIME (i.e. non-nil) then default metadata must be generated.

+All of the required values (see **Keys**) *must* be set and optional values may be set if desired.
+All `Timestamp` values must use the default value of `1451606400` (00:00 1/1/2016 UTC).
+The MIME of the file must be detected based upon the extension, or, if a file is being created, set by the creating program.

 ## Metadata file contents

 The information in the *.metadata* file is the metadata for the folder itself and the files within the folder.